 Board

-As a not-for-profit entity, the initial Board is planned to comprise a mix of experienced independent directors, and brand and retailer directors who are funding the scheme’s establishment.
-The Board will have responsibility for oversight, governance and operation of the scheme.
-The Board will ensure the scheme meets community, environment, financial and legal obligations, including all relevant ACCC approvals.
+As a not-for-profit entity, the Board includes a mix of experienced independent directors, and brand and retailer directors who are funding the scheme’s establishment.
+The Board has responsibility for oversight, governance and operation of the scheme.
+The Board ensures the scheme meets community, environment, financial and legal obligations, including all relevant ACCC approvals.

 Ken originally hails from Goondiwindi in Southwest Queensland.
 He has more than 35 years leadership experience in executive and operational business management, recycling, logistics and supply chain.